This post has been updated as of May 2019.

 The reasons can be permanent or transient, solvable or irreparable, so, when a bounce occurs, a return to sender message is sent from the recipient’s mail server to help diagnose the issue.

 An email could be bounced for many different reasons.
 One of the most popular reasons is that your recipient no longer has that email account or it has been inactive for a long period of time and was deleted.

 For that reason, you want to make sure you keep your mailing list clean, or your bounce rate will rise and your email reputation will fall.
 A low email reputation will put you in the sights of the spam filter, which creates a vicious cycle of non-engagement.

 Alternatively, emails can be bounced if the email server is under construction, which is known to occur with email addresses attached to business or organizations.
 Your email can also be bounced if the recipient puts you on a “blocked” list.

 In fact, there are so many reasons for bounce rates that they actually have categories.
 Bounces are usually categorized as either hard or soft, depending on how series the problem is.

 What’s the difference between a hard and soft bounce?

 Hard bounces are permanent delivery failures.
-This could be as a result of an invalid, erroneous address, an outdated domain, or an address which has fallen out of use.
-At Campaign Monitor, if an email is marked as a hard bounce it’s automatically suppressed and won’t be sent to again.
+This could be as a result of an invalid, erroneous address, an outdated domain, or an address that has fallen out of use.
+At Campaign Monitor, if an email is marked as a hard bounce, it’s automatically suppressed and won’t be sent to again.